jacobknighj12/whatJob/README.md

 ### R4 User Stories

-The user stories for this project were showing our way of implementing the Agile Methodology using trello, dates, difficulties, assigning each card, with each card having a full user story for it and having requirements for each card to be moved between sections and having daily standup's at 2PM after classes as well as general discussion on any details that needed ironing out.
+The user stories for this project were showing our way of implementing the Agile Methodology using Trello, dates, difficulties, assigning each card, with each card having a full user story for it and having requirements for each card to be moved between sections and having daily standups at 2.00PM after classes as well as general discussion on any details that needed ironing out.

 ![Picture](./docs/1.JPG)